September 18, 2023

 Most Wisconsinites know that deer hunting in Wisconsin is big business, but far fewer are aware of the captive cervid industry in Wisconsin.

 These facilities are commonly known as “deer farms”.
-Wisconsin currently has 301 registered deer farms, 68 of which are hunting ranches.
+Wisconsin has 231 registered deer farms (the list is updated annually during the license renewal process) 52 of which are hunting ranches.
 The deer are used for two purposes, breeding and hunting.

-Read the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) 2/9/23 list of "Registered Deer Farms" here, and the 2/9/23 list of "Registered Hunting Preserves" here.
+You can read the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) 8/27/24 list of "Registered Deer Farms" here and the 8/27/24 list of "Registered Hunting Preserves" here.

-According to the DATCP website, as of January 2023 there are 12 hunting ranches infected with CWD currently in operation and eight deer farms infected with CWD currently in operation.
+According to the DATCP website, as of February 2024 (the most current information on the DATCP website) there are 14 hunting ranches currently infected with CWD in operation and seven deer farms currently infected with CWD in operation.

 January 2021: CWD positive samples were found in farm-raised deer in Oconto and Shawano counties.